 3. Using Paste Special Command

 Now we have a different set of data.
-We have names in Column B and their English Score in Column C unlike the math scores in the preceding dataset.
+We have names in Column B and their English scores in Column C, unlike the math scores in the preceding dataset.
 We want to apply the same condition here also.
 So we have to copy the previous Conditional Formatting from our former Dataset and paste it here.
 We can do this simply by the Paste Special Command.

 3.1.
 Format Only Command

 The Paste Special Command has 2 options.
 The first one is Format Only Command.
 We’ll apply it here.